Premgrohit45/agent-post-generator-ai/QUICKSTART.md

 ## 🎉 That's It!

-You now have a fully functional AI-powered LinkedIn blog agent that can:
+You now have a fully functional AI-powered LinkedIn post agent that can:
 - Generate professional content in seconds
 - Send beautifully formatted emails
 - Save posts for later use